The opportunity for the banking category to rise again is now

 However, I fear no bank will do anything about for a few reasons.
 For one, they are making money again (although after many cuts and other operational reforms).
 Citigroup just announced a $2.2 billion profit, coming off the heels of financially sound reports from Chase and soon to be followed by earnings reports from Bank of America and Wells Fargo later this week.

-In addition, the banking industry has been among the worst industries when it comes to marketing the same, old tired messages.
+In addition, the banking category has been among the worst industries when it comes to marketing the same, old tired messages.
 Banks try to get you to switch based on things you already have (ATMs, free checking, cash depositing at an ATM, mobile banking, etc.) and not about who you are when you use that bank brand.
 They simply don’t have it in their DNA to think outside themselves.

 Instead, the banks will be satisfied with the status quo and forget about the bad times they left behind.
 That’s a dangerous tactic because the attention is sure to come back on them, especially as the reports continue of their collective financial health and because anger remains the emotional trigger in switching primary financial institutions.